Paramount MYT

 Software Specifications

-• By employing TPoint’s calibration and telescope modeling tools, you’ll enjoy all sky pointing accuracies at or below 30 arcseconds RMS.
-Nothing outperforms that (TPoint’s details).
+• By employing TPoint’s calibration and telescope modeling tools, you’ll enjoy all sky pointing accuracies below 30 arcseconds RMS.
+Nothing outperforms that — and that’s without on-axis absolute encoders.

-• Operating in conjunction with TPoint™, ProTrack™ continuously updates the mount’s position across both axes to correct system-wide tracking errors including tube flexures, atmospheric refraction, polar misalignment, harmonic errors from mis-centered encoders and/or worm gears, and more.
+• Operating in conjunction with TPoint™, ProTrack™ continuously updates the mount’s position in both axes to correct system-wide tracking errors including tube flexure, atmospheric refraction, polar misalignment, harmonic errors caused by evenly slightly misaligned encoders or the main gear, and more.

-• On-axis absolute encoders alone cannot correct these errors which exist with all telescopes.
-A properly applied telescope model is necessary to achieve superior tracking.
+• On-axis absolute encoders alone cannot correct those errors which exist with all telescopes.
+A properly applied telescope model is required to achieve superior tracking.

-• For more information about what encoders can and cannot do, please see the FAQ below.
+• For more information about the differences between motor-based and on-axis absolute on axis encoders, please see the FAQs.

-For more detailed information about the Series 6 Paramounts, please click here.
+To read about the Paramount Series 6 features and specifications, click here.

 Clear